 Most companies will not insure older pets for the first time for illness cover.
 The cut off age varies but is usually 8-9 years of age (or younger for certain breeds).

 Often the level of cover changes once your pet reaches a certain age (often around 8-9 years of age) and you may have to pay an increasing percentage of the cost of treatment as well as a fixed excess.

-Most policies have a waiting period of 14-30 days, though accident cover may commence sooner.
+Most policies have a waiting period of at least 30 days, though accident cover may commence sooner.
 Many policies will have an extended 6 month waiting period for cruciate disease, though this may be shortened if you provide a cruciate waiver form (issued by the insurance company for your vet to complete).

 Useful questions to ask about each policy

 - Does the policy cover tick paralysis, and if so what is the maximum amount claimable.
-As of 2018 the average cost of an uncomplicated tick paralysis case is $450 for a cat and up to $1200 for a dog
+As of 2021 the average cost of an uncomplicated tick paralysis case is $1000 for a cat and from $1200 for a dog

 - How much does the plan cost (monthly or per year)?